SnappyCommerce/PublicDocs/botbuilder/Context.md

 | humanAssistance -> default -> requirements |  | contact, ticket |
 | productSearch -> specificationFilter -> skipValues |  | Personalized values are allowed |

-The *flags* object simply contaings flags that enable/disable behaviours not specific to any flows (similar to older custom contexts).
+The *flags* object simply contains flags that enable/disable behaviours not specific to any flows (similar to older custom contexts).

 Inside both *createTicket* and *humanAssistance* there is a "default" object containing that flow's default configuration, but additional objects can be introduced for different entities, meaning the bot will use a different configuration when creating a ticket or requesting human assistance for that specific intent.
 In the case of *humanAssistance*, having an intent present in the config will trigger a human assistance request when that intent is recognized, after the bot gives a response.